Critical Contrast: Vail Resorts (MTN) versus Its Peers

-Vail Resorts (NYSE: MTN) is one of 24 public companies in the “Miscellaneous amusement & recreation services” industry, but how does it compare to its rivals?
-We will compare Vail Resorts to similar businesses based on the strength of its valuation, profitability, institutional ownership, dividends, earnings, analyst recommendations and risk.
+Vail Resorts (NYSE: MTN) is one of 24 publicly-traded companies in the “Miscellaneous amusement & recreation services” industry, but how does it compare to its rivals?
+We will compare Vail Resorts to similar businesses based on the strength of its earnings, risk, analyst recommendations, dividends, profitability, institutional ownership and valuation.

-Vail Resorts has a beta of 1.3, meaning that its share price is 30% more volatile than the S&P 500.
-Comparatively, Vail Resorts’ rivals have a beta of 1.77, meaning that their average share price is 77% more volatile than the S&P 500.
+96.2% of Vail Resorts shares are held by institutional investors.
+Comparatively, 43.3% of shares of all “Miscellaneous amusement & recreation services” companies are held by institutional investors.
+2.1% of Vail Resorts shares are held by company insiders.
+Comparatively, 24.4% of shares of all “Miscellaneous amusement & recreation services” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This is a breakdown of current recommendations and price targets for Vail Resorts and its rivals, as provided by MarketBeat.
+This is a breakdown of current ratings for Vail Resorts and its rivals, as reported by MarketBeat.com.

 |Sell Ratings